-Meetings and Attendance: This course meets on MWF from 11:45 to 12:35 in Classroom Building, Room 210, across the street from Library West and near the large private parking lot on University Avenue.
+Meetings and Attendance: This course meets on MWF from 10:40 to 11:30 AM in Keene-Flint Rm 121, first floor.
 Students are expected to attend classes and arrive on time.
 Attendance, taken daily, lays the foundation for the participation grade (see below).
 Unexcused absences result in a zero for each day missed; habitual unexcused absences will result in an additional penalty for every one beyond the first three: final grades will drop by two points for every additional unexcused absence.
 Absences for medical or emergency reasons will only be excused with a doctor's note or other documentation of an incident (such as a death in the family, a car accident, etc.).

 Readings & Hard Copies: Students are required to bring all assigned reading in hard copy-not digital-to class on days designated below as discussion meetings.
+Laptop versions and digital reader versions are not acceptable.
 That means students must print all articles, documents, etc. that are provided electronically as they will be asked to take notes on the page before and often, in class; students will also need to refer directly to the places on the printed page in order to share their example, point or assessment through oral means in class and among peers in group assignments.
 In addition, all books required for this class must be real books and not digital versions of books for the same reasons.
-"Screen versions" are not acceptable.
+Pop quizzes on reading will require students to have the reading material with them for reference.